-Community: When a number of us gather together here we become a community.
-Such gatherings make for a special life.
-We have regular community gatherings where we can talk about our personal experience.
-I see these sharings as a vital ingredient of the spiritual life.
+Community: When a number of us gather together here we become a community, work together and have regular gatherings for sharing experience.
 If you want to see me individually for private sessions, that is also often possible.

 Ethics: No meat or alcohol on site, please.
 Respect living things.
 Don't kill.
 Don't steal.
 Behave responsibly and think of the common good.

 Cost: If you come for a course, there is a fee for the course.
 Otherwise, anybody who comes here comes as my guest.
-I do not expect you to contribute financially, but you can if you wish.
-People have different means so there is no set fee.
-If you want a recommendation, then between 20 and 55 euros per day full board in July and August (£12-£40), less at other times.
-Generally speaking, the longer a person stays the lower the daily rate.
-You will take into account your own income as well as the extent to which you want to support what we are doing here.
+Please make a financial contribution as you see fit.
+If you want a recommendation, then between 20 and 50 euros per day full board in July and August, less at other times.

 SAFETY: Please work and play in ways that are sensitive to the environment as well as the safety of yourself and others.
 I hope you explore and enjoy, but I cannot be liable for any accidents that result, so please take care, especially if working with gardening, wood cutting, or building tools.
-Power tools and dangerous chemicals should not be used by any visitor except with my specific permission, and then only with suitable protective clothing.
+Power tools and dangerous and these, as well as chemicals, should not be used by any visitor except with my specific permission, and then only with suitable protective clothing.
 Anyone using such tools does so at their own risk.
 Access to tools and other equipment is not permitted for under 16s unless accompanied by an adult, and should, in any case, be kept to functional purposes.